Atomtronic multi-terminal Aharonov-Bohm interferometer

-By sweeping the flux linearly in time, the matter-wave experiences a time-dependent Aharonov-Bohm effect.
-This could be experimentally achieved by a constant acceleration of the rotation affecting the ring.
-A linear increase in flux generates a sinusoidal modulation of the current in time.
-The frequency of the current depends on the periodicity of flux $\Omega\rightarrow\Omega+k$. {\it As a result, a constant source current is converted into an alternating current in the drains.} The alternating currents of drain 1 and 2 are shifted relative to each other by a phase $\pi$.
-We can control the frequency of the current via the rate change of the flux.
-We find a near-optimal DC to AC conversion of $C\approx0.88$ for a the time period $T=2.8$ and $J=0.5$.
-In a reverse operation, this remarkable feature can be used as a sensor for time-dependent rotations $\Omega(t)$.
-In particular, by measuring the frequency of the current one could read out the acceleration of the rotation.
+By sweeping the flux in time, the matter-wave experiences a time-dependent Aharonov-Bohm effect.
+This could be experimentally achieved by a constant acceleration of the rotation affecting the ring, \revA{or ramping the flux periodically up and down.} This driving generates a sinusoidal modulation of the current in time. {\it As a result, a constant source current is converted into an \revA{AC modulated current} in the drains.} We control the frequency \revA{and amplitude} of the \revA{modulation} via the change of the flux, with maximal conversion efficiency $C\approx0.88$.
+In a reverse operation, this remarkable feature can be used as a sensor for time-dependent rotations $\Omega(t)$ by measuring the frequency of the current.

-The time-dependent synthetic flux also allows us to study the time-dependent Aharonov-Bohm effect with cold atoms in a controlled environment, which is a challenging problem in other systems~\cite{singleton2013covariant,macdougall2015revisiting,jing2017time,choudhury2019direct}.
-To simulate electrodynamics, the time-dependence of the synthetic flux has to be adjusted to account for induced electric fields.
-Future studies with cold atoms could help answer the fundamental open question whether there is a time-dependent Aharonov-Bohm effect for charged particles in magnetic fields~\cite{singleton2013covariant,macdougall2015revisiting,jing2017time,choudhury2019direct}.
+The time-dependent flux also allows us to study the time-dependent Aharonov-Bohm effect with cold atoms in a controlled environment, which has remained an open problem in other systems~\cite{singleton2013covariant,macdougall2015revisiting,jing2017time,choudhury2019direct}. \revB{Depending on the cold-atom implementation, additional terms can appear in the effective Hamiltonian for the time-dependent driving of the flux, which have to be carefully studied in future work.}

-To our knowledge, we provide the first cold atom system that integrates switch-like and frequency generating capabilities.
-Our work relies on current experimental capabilities of the field and we experimentally demonstrate the initial setup of our device with a BEC in a light-shaped potential.
-Our results can be applied in experimental cold atom platforms and help define new applications in atomtronics.
+To our knowledge, we provide the first cold atom system that integrates switch-like and frequency generating capabilities. \revB{Our work relies on current experimental capabilities of the field, where we experimentally demonstrate the feasibility of the parameters of our simulations. } \revA{Note that our setup is a special case of a much larger class of possible atomtronic setups.
+Inspired by vast applications of classical ring wave guides for electromagnetic fields~\cite{pon1961hybrid,yariv2002critical,dong2010ghz}, analogous atomtronic devices for directional couplers, frequency filters or wave splitters could be designed.
+We hope to draw attention to this rich field for application in cold atom technologies, which to our knowledge has been barely explored.}

 \onecolumngrid